 PIP is based on how a person's condition affects them, not the condition itself.
-It isn't affected by income or savings, it's not taxable and people can get it whether they're in or out of work.
+It isn't income-related so it is unaffected by income, earnings or savings, it's not taxable and people can get it whether they're in or out of work.